weaponsforge/claude-cli/README.md

    - > 💡 **NOTE:** Using a Free-plan Anthropic account works with [Claude AI](https://claude.ai/) for limited usage.
 2. (Optional) Anthropic API Key
    - This key is tied to the **Anthropic account**.
-   - It is an optional method for using Claude Code instead of using the login-generated key.
+   - It is an optional method for using the **Claude Code CLI** instead of using the login-generated key.
    - Generate an Anthropic key at the [Anthropic Console](https://console.anthropic.com/settings/keys)
 2. Docker
    - Windows OS (Docker Desktop): Docker version 27.4.0, build bde2b89